reyccodes/portfolio/docs/index.md

     - **Data Visualization**: Data visualization is super important for presenting your work, and I've explored several different libraries.
 For R, I primarily use ggplot2.
 In Python, for simple plots, I use Matplotlib or Plotly; for dashboards, I use Plotly Dash or Streamlit.

-    - **Graph Technology**: I've been working with graphs since mid-high school.
+    - **Graph Technology**: I've been working with graphs since high school.
 I worked for TigerGraph for two years and used it for side projects.
 For graph machine learning, I primarily use Pytorch-Geometric and occassionally DGL.

     - **Natural Language Processing**: I like [spaCy](https://spacy.io/)'s models a lot.
 I also have used [NLTK](https://www.nltk.org/) for more traditional NLP work.